Academic Policies and Procedures

 Academic Calendar

 The academic year is divided into two semesters and one summer session.
 The fall semester begins in late August and ends before the Christmas holidays.
 The spring semester begins in mid-January and ends in May.
 The summer session begins in mid-May and continues until mid-August.
-There is a one-week mid-semester break in the fall and spring, short Thanksgiving and Easter recesses, and a vacation of approximately a month between fall and spring semesters.
+There is a one-week mid-semester break in the fall and spring, short Thanksgiving and Easter recesses, and a vacation of three to four weeks between fall and spring semesters.

 Most graduate courses taught in the fall and spring semesters are taught for the duration of the 15-week semester.
 Graduate courses taught in the summer vary in length depending on the program.
 All courses taught in the summer are compressed.